My Baby Registry Must Haves

 - Boon Drying Rack Lawn Countertop / Boon STEM Drying Rack Accessory / OR Space Saving OXO Tot Drying Rack: Have heard nothing but great things!
 Update: Went with OXO and LOVE.

 - Bottle Brush with Nipple Cleaner: I will let you know if this is really needed, but I can imagine It is!
 UPDATE: I’ve switched my decision to a fully silicone bottle brush cleaner since it’s easier to clean/can throw in the dishwasher.
 Going to grab this one instead.
-Update: So far happy I went silicone.
+Update: Silicone is just okay honestly.

 - Baby Bottles: Whether exclusively breastfeeding, pumping, formula, or a combination (FYI: fed is best, do you), having some bottles on hand is a good idea, and it’s one of those things, like pacifiers, that it’s good to try a few out and see which baby likes.
 Trying these, these, and these.
-Update: Dr Brown’s and Comotomo are the winners so far.
+Update: Skylar decided she’s team no bottles, haha.

 - Formula: I plan to have formula on hand, though I hope to donate it eventually.
 In my mind, it’s best to have what you want than scramble if you need it.
 Update: Haven’t used.